jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 Using a JWT for authentication helps to solve the challenges noted above.
 We can fully rely on data APIs that are stateless and even make requests to downstream services.
 Since JWT is a specification [implemented nearly everywhere](http://jwt.io), connecting to downstream services built on a stack other than our own is easy.
 It also doesn't matter which domain is serving our API, nor does it matter which specific server a request goes to if the app is deployed across many.

 JWT authentication can be [done with cookies](https://auth0.com/blog/2015/09/28/5-steps-to-add-modern-authentication-to-legacy-apps-using-jwts/), which can be useful in situations where applications can't fully move away from using them.

-## JWT Authentication Is Easy with Auth0

-Auth0 issues [JSON Web Tokens](http://jwt.io) on every login for your users.
-This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [Single Sign On](https://auth0.com/docs/sso/single-sign-on), User Management, support for Social (Facebook, Github, Twitter, etc.), Enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.
-Auth0 is perfect for [Single Page Applications](https://auth0.com/docs/sequence-diagrams) and very easy to set up.